dennissxz/data-science-handbook/33-dimensionality-reduction/25-t-SNE.md

   \end{aligned}
   $$

-Entropy is the average number of bits needed to encode the random variable.
+Recall that entropy is the average number of bits needed to encode the random variable.
 Perplexity is the “effective number of values” in the support of the domain of the random variable.

 **Examples**